Roberta Brambilla, Ph.D.

 Neuroinflammation and neuro-immune interactions in neurological disease

 1) Understanding how tumor necrosis factor (TNF), both membrane-bound (tmTNF) and soluble (solTNF), as well as its receptors TNFR1 and TNFR2 participate in the processes of demyelination/remyelination and neuroinflammation.
-We demonstrated that tmTNF has a protective function in experimental autoimmune encephalomyelitis (EAE), a model of multiple sclerosis (MS), and this effect is mediated by the activation of TNFR2 in glial cells (Brambilla et al., Brain 2011; Madsen et al., J Neurosci, 2016; Gao et al., Cell Rep, 2017).
+We demonstrated that tmTNF has a protective function in experimental autoimmune encephalomyelitis (EAE), a model of multiple sclerosis (MS), and this effect is mediated by the activation of TNFR2 in glial cells (Brambilla et al., Brain 2011; Madsen et al., J Neurosci, 2016; Gao et al., Cell Rep, 2017; Madsen, Desu et al., Brain Behav Immun, 2020; Desu et al., cells, 2021).
 This work supports the idea that TNFR2 can be exploited as a target for therapy, not only in MS but in other neurological disorders associated with inflammation and myelin damage.
 On this basis, our current work aims at: a) addressing the molecular mechanisms of TNFR2 protective functions in the CNS in various models of injury and disease (MS, spinal cord injury, traumatic brain injury, stroke); b) identifying selective TNFR2 agonists for the therapy of neurological disease.

-2) Investigating whether mitochondrial dysfunction in oligodendrocytes plays a role in the pathophysiology of MS. Despite the general consensus on the autoimmune component of MS, its etiology remains unknown.
+2) Investigating whether intrinsic oligodendrocyte dysfunction plays a role in the pathophysiology of primary progressive MS (PPMS).
+Despite the general consensus on the autoimmune component of MS, its etiology remains unknown.
 An emerging view is that, at least in some forms of MS, a primary dysfunction within the CNS might be the initial trigger of the disease, then followed by the destructive autoimmune response.
-Our hypothesis is that mitochondrial dysfunction in oligodendrocytes is one of the causes of oligodendrocyte cell death and demyelination, leading to disease initiation.
+Our hypothesis is that intrinsic dysfunction in oligodendrocytes is one of the causes of oligodendrocyte cell death and demyelination, leading to disease initiation.
 To investigate this hypothesis we use a transgenic mouse model generated in our lab where mitochondrial DNA (mtDNA) depletion can be timely and reversibly induced in myelinating oligodendrocytes (PLP:mtPstI mice, Madsen et al., 2017), leading to oligodendrocyte cell death and an MS-like phenotype.
-We are also addressing oligodendroglial mitochondrial function/dysfunction in CNS tissues from primary progressive MS patients with various approaches.
+We are also addressing oligodendroglial function/dysfunction in CNS tissues from primary progressive MS patients with various approaches, including single nucleus RNA sequencing (snRNAseq) and iPSC-derived oligodendrocytes.

 Roberta Brambilla, Ph.D.
 Publishes Manuscript in Cell Reports (February 2017)